 This course reviews the evolution of school psychology.
 The philosophical consideration and the practitioner understanding of school psychologists are analyzed.
-Professional standards as well as ethical and legal issues are discussed within the context of school/clinical events which, define the purpose of a school psychologist.
+Professional standards as well as ethical and legal issues are discussed within the context of school/clinical events that define the purpose of a school psychologist.
 An emphasis is placed on the school psychologist's role as consultant.
-This is an introductory course in the Psy.D. program.
-Offered: summer.
+This is a foundation course in the Psy.D. program.
+Prerequisites & Notes Offered: summer.